A top-down view of the referee, Jack Eichel of the Vegas Golden Knights, and Sebastian Aho of the Carolina Hurricanes during an NHL match.

 How many NHL teams are there?

 There’s a total of 32 teams in the NHL, split equally between two conferences (Eastern and Western), each with two divisions.
-Conferences consist of 16 teams, and each division has 8 teams
+Conferences consist of 16 teams, and each division has eight teams.

 The Eastern Conference is divided into the Atlantic and Metropolitan divisions, while its counterpart, the Western Conference, is divided into the Central and Pacific.